lusta-cz/VASP_utils/README.md

 - poscar_2ctrls - create ctrls file for ecalj/Questaal package from POSCAR
 - poscar_atom_displace - randomly displace atoms
 - poscar_kpath - for automatic generation of path in the Brillouin zone for band structure calculation

+----Post-processing utilities:----

+- vasp_eigenval2bands - create data file for each path in 1BZ for simpler plotting

 For now, the code is as it is; nothing is guaranteed.